skawy/Django-Command-Line-Chatbot-Application/README.md

 ```

 ## Overview of the files

+django_chatbot/chatbot/management/commands: this folder have the main scripts i developed during this project

+And The main command or the main file that contains the code is:
+#### django_chatbot/chatbot/management/commands/chatbot.py

-chatbot/models.py Contain The Database tables that will be created in mysql db and these Tables Are
+#### django_chatbot/chatbot/models.py Contain The Database tables that will be created in mysql db and these Tables Are

 <h1 align="center">
 <img src="models_erd.png" >